thewangshu/BrainImaging/Assignments/Assignment_2/Assignment_2_Report.md

-# Given below, we can find all the necessary outputs and return values from Assignment_2.py that we have been instructed to generate and report.
+# Given below, we can find all the necessary plots and outputs from Assignment_2.py that we have been instructed to generate and report.

 - Dimensions of the Image provided :
   ```bash